Skip to Content

 View Rep. Cuellar's signed certification letter stating there is no financial interest in the project and describing the federal nexus of the project here.

-Intended Recipient: County of Starr, 401 N. Britton Avenue, Rio Grande City, Texas 78582
+Intended Recipient: Starr County, 401 N. Britton Ave., Rio Grande City, TX 78582

 View Rep. Cuellar's signed certification letter stating there is no financial interest in the project and describing the federal nexus of the project here.